ivanp7/port/README.md

 * portable pseudorandom number generator;
 * other!

-## Code organization

-The code is split into two domains, `cdev` and `host`.

-`cdev` (from 'compute device') is for code that is portable between CPU and OpenCL, i.e. it can be compiled using conventional compilers like gcc/clang and executed on CPU, but it can also be fed to OpenCL program building functions and executed on other types of devices such as GPU.
+The code is portable between CPU and OpenCL, i.e. it can be compiled using conventional compilers like gcc/clang and executed on CPU, but it can also be fed to OpenCL program building functions and executed on other types of devices such as GPU.
 The compute device code requires some amount of care from a programmer not to break the portability.
 One must rely on the limited set of features that is available in both C and OpenCL C.
 As C23 introduces a lot of changes, the latest C standard OpenCL C is somewhat compatible with is C17.

-`host` is for the host (CPU) only, it contains code for initialization and other meta purposes.
-There is no restrictions imposed on the host code.

 ## Memory model